 Catalysing research, innovation and action for people and nature to thrive

-A five-year programme to fund research-to-action initiatives in sub-Saharan Africa, South Asia and Southeast Asia to restore ecosystems and reverse environmental degradation, will put out its first grant call in April 2023.
+A five-year programme to fund research-to-action initiatives in sub-Saharan Africa, South Asia and Southeast Asia to restore ecosystems and reverse environmental degradation.
+The first grant call was put out in June 2023.

 Project